alanng10/class-lang/Docue/Article/Compute/a.md

 Compute does not need operate kind to call and return from maide.

+This is enough element to do any compute.

 Compute has operate kind list.
 The operate kind list is below: